Silverthrone Caldera: Tectonic setting

-The relationship of the Silverthrone Caldera to other volcanoes in southwestern British Columbia remains unclear due to there having been very little geological studies conducted at the caldera.
-It has been considered to be part of the Garibaldi Volcanic Belt, but it lies 190 km west-northwest of the main portion of this volcanic zone, making its connection to the Garibaldi Volcanic Belt questionable.
+The relationship of the Silverthrone Caldera to other volcanoes in southwestern British Columbia remains unclear.
+This is because there have been very few geological studies conducted at the caldera.
+It has been considered to be part of the Garibaldi Volcanic Belt, but it lies 190 km west-northwest of the main trend of this volcanic zone, making its connection to the Garibaldi Volcanic Belt questionable.
 The volcano has also been included as part of the much older Pemberton Volcanic Belt, which overlaps with the trend of the Garibaldi Volcanic Belt near Meager Creek to the southeast.
 Both volcanic belts were formed by subduction zone volcanism along the continental margin of western North America in the last 29 million years and are part of the Cascade Volcanic Arc.
-The types of volcanic rocks at the Silverthrone Caldera are comparable to those found in continental arcs; they belong to the calc-alkaline magma series.
-Likewise, the lifespan of the caldera is comparable to most of the large evolved eruptive centres in the Cascade Volcanic Arc, which have lifespans ranging from 100,000 to 1,000,000 years.

-Silverthrone and its closest prominent neighbour, the Franklin Glacier Complex about 55 km to the east-southeast, are sometimes excluded from the Garibaldi Volcanic Belt due to their ambiguous affinity.
+Silverthrone is sometimes excluded from the Garibaldi Volcanic Belt and the Cascade Volcanic Arc due to it being sketchily known and ambiguous in its affinity.
 When included, Silverthrone is the northernmost major eruptive centre of both the Garibaldi Volcanic Belt and the Cascade Volcanic Arc.
-However, the relationship of the minor Milbanke Sound Cones further to the northwest with volcanoes of the Garibaldi Volcanic Belt also remains unclear.
-This is because little is known about these volcanic cones; they may reflect a northern extension of the Garibaldi Volcanic Belt or they may have formed as a result of a different geological process.
-Further studies of the magmatic products of the Silverthrone and Franklin Glacier complexes are required to provide additional insights on mantle and slab processes.
+The types of volcanic rocks found at the Silverthrone Caldera are comparable to those in continental arcs; they belong to the calc-alkaline magma series.
+Likewise, the lifespan of the caldera is comparable to most of the large evolved eruptive centres in the Cascade Volcanic Arc, which have lifespans ranging from 100,000 to 1,000,000 years.
 The Smithsonian Institution's Global Volcanism Program lists the tectonic setting of the Silverthrone Caldera as a subduction zone and the underlying continental crust more than 25 km thick.
+Further studies of the magmatic products of the caldera are required to provide further insights on mantle and slab processes.

-The tectonic settings of the Silverthrone and Franklin Glacier complexes appear to differ from other volcanoes in the Garibaldi Volcanic Belt.
+The tectonic settings of Silverthrone and its closest prominent neighbour, the Franklin Glacier Complex about 55 km to the east-southeast, appear to differ from other volcanoes in the Garibaldi Volcanic Belt.
 The main portion of this volcanic belt, which extends from the Salal Glacier volcanic complex in the north to the Watts Point volcanic centre in the south, is the result of subduction of the Juan de Fuca Plate beneath the North American Plate.
-Immediately north of the Juan de Fuca Plate is the Explorer Plate, both of which are separated by the Nootka Fault.
-The Silverthrone and Franklin Glacier complexes lie inboard of the Explorer Plate which is subducting under the North American Plate at a rate of about 2 cm per year.
+Immediately north of the Juan de Fuca Plate is the Explorer Plate, which separated from the Juan de Fuca Plate along the Nootka Fault about 4 million years ago.
+The Silverthrone and Franklin Glacier complexes lie inboard of the Explorer Plate; subduction of this tectonic plate beneath the North American Plate occurs at a rate of about 2 cm per year.
 However, both tectonic plates are currently locked to some degree in the Cascadia subduction zone.